berquist/dissertation/README.md

 * For `latexmk`, if you want to use `xetex/xelatex`, pass the `-xelatex` flag.
 * If you're using `minted` to display source code, you must have the `pymgmentize` Python package installed and pass `-shell-escape` to `latexmk`.

+* How to properly 'make' a latex project?: https://tex.stackexchange.com/q/40738/94717

 # General

 Answer to both: yes.